Watson-John/Deep-Rotate/README.md

 ## How to Use for Automatic Rotation Correctiion

-1. Adjust the following variables in the code as needed:
+1. Adjust the following variables in the file TF_AutoRotate.py as needed:

    - `model.h5`: Replace with the path to your trained model file (`model.h5` is a placeholder).
    - `TestData/*.png`, `TestData/*.jpg`, `TestData/*.jpeg`: Modify the file paths to match your test image directory.